Clan Barrett

-Clan Barrett (Clann Bairéad) is an Irish clan from County Cork that originally descended from Norman invaders who travelled through England and Wales with William the Conqueror in the 12th century, and then into Ireland with Strongbow in the 13th century.
-They are often thought to be related to the ancestors of the similarly-named Clan Barrett of the mountainous Mayo-Galway areas, who are otherwise considered Gaelic in origin.
+Clan Barrett (Clann Bairéad) is an Irish clan from County Cork that originally descended from Normans who came to Ireland with Strongbow in the 12th century.
+They are related to the ancestors of the Clan Barrett of County Mayo, who until recently were otherwise considered Gaelic in origin.
 Of the two, the Cork branch was considered numerically stronger, while the Mayo-Galway branch held more prominence in the Middle Ages.

 The Barrett family gained influence and power through the centuries for services to various kings and nobles, such as in the 14th century when they served as underlords to the de Cogan family, and later when one John Barrett fought in the First War of Scottish Independence for the Crown.

 Name

 There are numerous suggested origins for the surname Barrett.
 The chief source is the first name that has the form Berault or Beraud (or Baraud) in French, and means 'bear power'.
 It is closely associated in derivation with Bernard, meaning 'firm bear'.
 It has also been suggested that Barneveld, a name from the Middle Ages with the significance of 'bear-headed', is associated with Barrett.

+In modern times, the name has various spellings, including Barrett, Barret, Barratt, Bairead, Baireid and Baroid.
+Archaically, Barat and Baret were also used.